Nonequilibrium steady-state Kubo formula: equality of transport coefficients: The setting

 where $\mu$ is some small parameter and $\cLz$ is Lindbladian.
 The (unique) steady state of $\cLz$ is denoted by $\rho_0$, $\cLz \rho_0=0$.
-For small $\mu$ we look for a perturbative NESS solution $\rho=\rho_0 + \mu \rho_1+\cdots$, getting a standard expression for the linear correction $\cLz \rho_1=-\cLe \rho_0=:-R$.
+For small $\mu$ we look for a perturbative NESS solution $\rho=\rho_0 + \mu \rho_1+\cdots$, obtaining the well known linear correction $\cLz \rho_1=-\cLe \rho_0=:-R$.
 Formally, one can write $\rho_1=-\cLz^{-1}(R)$.
 This expression has a unique solution provided $R$ is orthogonal to the kernel of $\cLz$.
-Alternatively, one can do time-dependent perturbation theory~\cite{Supp}, arriving at~\cite{Michel04}
+Alternatively, one can do a time-dependent perturbation theory (see Appendix~\ref{app1}), arriving at~\cite{Michel04}